If you’ve never thought about it, you should. How you “speak” is just as important as how you look visually.

 - Straightforward, warm, welcoming, easy to understand

-As the largest employer in the region and the leading provider of healthcare services, we interact every day with people we know and care deeply about—neighbors, friends and family.
-The thread of Benefit Health is woven through the entire fabric of eastern Iowa, and many employees have a personal connection to their local communities.
-Their patients feel the extra compassion and attention that comes from being cared for by a neighbor or friend.
+As the largest employer in the region and its leading healthcare provider, we interact every day with people we know and care deeply about—neighbors, friends, and family.
+The thread of Benefit Health is woven through the fabric of eastern Iowa.
+Our patients feel the personal connection and extra compassion from being cared for by a neighbor or friend.

-Now that you’ve seen what voice and tone can add to your copy, let’s take a look at style.
+Now that you’ve seen what voice and tone can add to your copy let’s look at style.

 Why Do We Need a Writing Style?

 Content represents your health care organization best when written with a consistent style.
 Your writing style guide helps your team use your brand voice, tone, and editorial style uniformly across all communication channels.
 This consistency can aid your organization in becoming an identifiable, credible leader in your health care market.

 - Reference to a preferred common style manual, such as The Associated Press Stylebook or another resource, and dictionary along with notes about your organization’s exceptions

 - Industry-specific terms, for example, do you prefer robot-assisted surgery, robotic-assisted surgery, or robotic surgery?

 - Organization-specific terms, such as department or location names